smwares/LHL-Tableau-Project/README.md

 		- % change in average home price for each region
 		- filtered by date (each graph is a change in the monthly average)
 		- colour graded based on price criteria from graph on sheet S10.1
+	- animated bar graphs that changes based on time
 	- 5 area charts (S10.3)
 		- % change in average home price for each region vs time
+		- filter for controlling range of dates

 ## Challenges
 - Challenge of dealing with a JSON file: